Minister: Peter Fleming

 Federal Land Disposals and Divestitures

-Public Services and Procurement Canada (PSPC) is responsible for disposing and divesting federally owned lands that are deemed "surplus" and no longer necessary for Crown purposes.
-The MMF and PSPC engage in a process where PSPC identifies and notifies the MMF of federal land to be disposed or divested in the near future.
-Notifications of newly identified disposals/divestitures are communicated through monthly updates between MMF staff and PSPC.
+Public Services and Procurement Canada (PSPC) is responsible for disposing and divesting surplus federally owned lands that are no longer necessary for Crown purposes.
+The MMF and PSPC engage in a priority circulation process where PSPC identifies and notifies the MMF of federal land to be disposed or divested in the near future.
+Notifications of newly identified disposals and divestitures are communicated through monthly updates between PSPC and the MMF.